Gen 2 brings all new Pokémon, evolution items, tricks, berries, and more — here's everything you need to know!

 What are the common Pokémon of Gen 2?

-Note: None of the common Pokémon in Gen 2 require only 12 Candies to evolve so, if you're into farming and grinding to power-level, you'll need to stick to Pidgey, Caterpie, and Weedle.
-(And their evolved form and Pinab Berries to get even more Candy faster.)
+Note: None of the common Pokémon in Gen 2 require 12 Candies to evolve.
+So, if you're into farming and grinding to power-level, you'll need to stick to your Gen 1 staples of Pidgey, Caterpie, and Weedle.
+(And their evolved forms and Pinap Berries to get even more Candy faster.)

 You mean the ones we're not likely to see until after we see the Gen 1 Legendary or Mythical 'mon in events?